 Accordingly, the GAA has not assessed the provider in relation to the first two areas in the table above unless any default funds are present.
-Our assessment has therefore started with a review of the process and outcome of the work done by JLT to establish which policyholders are receiving ongoing advice from an independent financial adviser, or can evidence that they are 'certified high net worth' or 'sophisticated investors'.
+Our assessment has therefore started with a review of the process and outcome of the work done by JLT to establish which policyholders are receiving ongoing advice from an independent financial adviser, or can evidence that they are "certified high net worth" or "sophisticated investors".

 This work has identified that one or more of these conditions apply to most policyholders however the GAA understands that it has not been possible to make this determination for every policyholder.
-The GAA has engaged with the provider to see if this can be rectified.
-If it cannot be rectified shortly the GAA will determine what escalation options are viable, if none are viable the GAA will reconsider its approach to Group SIPPs.
+The GAA has engaged with the provider to see if this can be rectified for the reporting period or soon after.
+If it cannot be rectified in a reasonable timeframe then the GAA will consider its options for escalating this issue.

-Value for money assessment
+3. Value for money assessment